chopperbrian/DigiAsset_Core_HyperV/README.md

 ## Step 3: Configure Hyper-V

+** Note this assumses the network card name is "Ethernet"
 1. Open PowerShell as Administrator and create a virtual switch:
    ```powershell
    New-VMSwitch -Name "Lan" -NetAdapterName Ethernet -AllowManagementOS:$true